Trachoma is the world’s leading infectious cause of blindness

 Trachoma CAN be eliminated

-At the end of 2016, 34 countries were actively implementing an integrated package of interventions called the ‘SAFE strategy’ to eliminate Trachoma (see Priorities for Implementing the SAFE Strategy above).
-Through (i) integration and co-ordination with other NTD elimination and eye care programmes, and (ii) inter-sectoral collaboration with WASH (Water, Sanitation and Hygiene), education and community development, Trachoma can be eliminated.
+As of July 2018, 38 countries are actively implementing an integrated package of interventions called the ‘SAFE strategy’ to eliminate trachoma (see Priorities for Implementing the SAFE Strategy above).
+Through (i) integration and co-ordination with other NTD elimination and eye care programmes, and (ii) inter-sectoral collaboration with WASH (Water, Sanitation and Hygiene), education and community development, trachoma can be eliminated.

 need SAFE interventions